 Don’t Pay for Boxes

 Lots of moving stores offer boxes for cheap — but why get boxes for cheap when you could get them for free?
-Check the bins behind your local liquor store, deli, and self-storage units.
+Check these 10 places for free moving boxes, plus the bins behind your local liquor store, deli, and self-storage units.
 In most municipalities, well-constructed, barely-used boxes are plentiful.
 Just get a roll of quality packing tape, and don’t go box-hunting if there’s been a heavy rainfall.
 (Soggy moving boxes are a big mistake.)

 Be Selective About What You Move